Jmorgan97/QWERTY-Committee/README.md

 ![Design Diagram 0](/Design_Diagrams//Design_Diagram.png?raw=true "Design Diagrams")

- Design Diagrams: Level 0, Level 1 and Level 2
-        Description of the Diagrams: including conventions and a brief description of the purpose of each component.
+ Design Diagrams: Level 0, Level 1 and Level 2. (needs Description of the Diagrams: including conventions and a brief description of the purpose of each component.)

     Project Tasks and Timeline
         Task List
         Timeline
         Effort Matrix

-    PPT Slideshow (includes ABET Concerns)

 Self-Assessment Essays

 Professional Biographies

 Budget
         expenses to date or statement that there have not been any. show monetary value of donated items and donation sources.
     Appendix